 Things I Learned about our All Inclusive Resort In Puerto Vallarta

 My trip to Puerto Vallarta was hosted as a travel writer.
 Thoughts, opinions, and photos are all my own.
 I share all of this with you as I know you are interested in the travel and awesome resorts and this definitely fits what we are all seeking.
 My trip and story is based on my experience.

-We stayed at the Buenaventura Grand Hotel, an All-Inclusive Resort in Puerto Vallarta.
-The Buenaventura was super close to the Malecon and the airport so it was the perfect family location.
 What I quickly came to learn via poolside chit chat with all the guests (they are all so friendly) is that most of the guests that are here, come here over and over again.
 In fact, most of the guests I had spoken to had been there no less than 7 years in a row.